 Digital political advertising has grown tenfold since 2006, reaching $1.25 billion in 2016, yet this explosion in online spending has failed to produce a corresponding increase in voter turnout, as most political advertisers still operate on a 20th century engagement model.

 When thinking of political engagement today, we need to take the best practices of grassroots field organizing and bring them online.
-Imagine facilitating peer-to-peer conversations with voters about issues that matter most to them, and enabling that contact on platforms they’re already on – like social media and text messaging – from friends they know and trust.
+Imagine facilitating friend-to-friend conversations with voters about issues that matter most to them, and enabling that contact on platforms they’re already on – like social media, text messaging, email – from the personal accounts of friends they know and trust.